 The single biggest question that I’m consistently asked is, “how to find buyers for my exports?”.

 This really is the $64,000 question and one that until now, had no simple answer.
-It was a matter of networking, cold calling, door-to-door visiting retailers and wholesalers, trying finding the right contact within a company or selling online to end customers through your own website or a platform like Amazon, (which by the way are all still tried-and-tested, proven to be successful ways to find buyers but they’re time consuming and you need thick skin for the rejection that your going to be faced with).
+It was a matter of networking, cold calling, door-to-door visiting retailers and wholesalers, trying to find the right contact within a company or selling online to end customers through your own website or a platform like Amazon.

 7 Ways to Find Buyers: